Embed an Image into a PDF File

-We have already covered file attachment and field mapping features of the PDF Forms Filler for CF7 plugin.
-Let’s now explore the feature which you can use to embed images into your PDF file.
-As an example, we will use this demo document.
+We have previously discussed the file attachment and field mapping functionalities offered by the PDF Forms Filler for CF7 plugin.
+Now, let’s delve into a feature that enables you to seamlessly embed images into your PDF file.
+To illustrate, we will continue using the demo document from the fields mapping tutorial.

-There are many use cases for embedding images:
+There are diverse use cases for image embedding:

-1. User needs to add a personal photo to your PDF when filling out the form.
+• Users may wish to incorporate a personal photo into their PDF when completing the form.

-2. All pages of the PDF file need to have an image in the form of your stamp or seal.
+• All pages of the PDF file might require an image such as your company stamp or seal.

-1. Image uploaded by the user as part of the form submission
+1. Images uploaded by the user as part of the form submission

 Embed a User Uploaded Image File